“Welcoming and relaxed apart-hotel by the sea; ideal for family holidays or romantic breaks outside school holidays”

 Of the upstairs Family Apartments, Caerhays was our favourite as it felt so spacious.
 Our kids loved Hemmick's attic bedroom and Porthluney's bunk room.
 You'll also find the sea-view Studios in the main house, these can interconnect and are ideal for a couple with a baby or 1 child.

 On our most recent visit, we stayed in one of the newer (dog-friendly) Slate Rooms.
 Hidden in an annexe at the back of the property, each one opens onto a small terrace and a quiet communal garden.
 Fresh white floorboards and contemporary leather armchairs filled the generous open-plan space, and the luxe ensuite wet-room was a welcome treat.

 - Ipod dock

 The Rosevine's shuttered sea-view restaurant is airy in the day and candlelit at night - we found it wonderfully relaxing.
-With a modern dinner menu of fusion classics, we feasted on lamb mulligatawny with naan and yoghurt, followed by hearty Cornish chowder - spicy, who knew?
-But the tender braised beef short rib with divine potato terrine and blue cheese crust stole our hearts.
-For pudding, we could have kept it local with the Cornish cheese selection but the clotted cream parfait with caramelised banana and chocolate mousse was calling to us.
+From the modern British menu, we feasted on seared pigeon breast with watercress puree and charred mackerel with celeriac and parmesan bavarois.
+But the Rosevine homemade burger stole our hearts.
+For pudding, we kept it local with clotted cream rice pudding and a Cornish cheese selection.
 The wine list was short but reasonably priced and included the award-winning local Camel Valley sparkling wine.

 For breakfast, our smoked salmon with scrambled eggs and 'The Works' full Cornish breakfast hit the spot; preluded by a good buffet of homemade granolas, fruit and fresh-baked bread.